 We can check the documents that you have prepared or we can prepare the documents and take the application form to the immigration office for you as Visa Navi Japan is a nationally licensed immigration lawyer ( gyoseishoshi ).

-If you want to make an inquiry about a permission for a part time job, or would like to consult about any issues related to your life in Japan, please fill out the form on the Contact us page and send it to us.
+If you want to make an inquiry about a permission for a part time job, please fill out the form on the Contact us page and send it to us.
 We will get back to you in a few days.

 Visa Navi Japan